Glowing-Totoro/Socket_Python_C-_Demo/README.md

 # Socket_Python_C++_Demo

->A simple demo for socket communication between c++ and python ,tested with Ubuntu 20.04.
+>A simple demo for socket communication between c++ and python , tested with Ubuntu 20.04.

 ## Usage